martinribelotta/cortex-m-llvm/README.md

 # cortex-m-llvm

-Cortex M3/M4 with LLVM toolkit.
+Cortex M with LLVM toolkit.

-Example firmware for cortex-M3/M4 using LLVM toolchain.
+Example firmware for cortex-m using LLVM toolchain.

 Tested well with LLVM/CLANG 6.0 or high from [LLVM download site](http://releases.llvm.org/download.html)